lff0305/ffmpeg_qsv/README.md

 For me, I am doing all the job in `Vmware EXSi` environment, set the `Intel Video Card` to `Hardware Pass Through` to the VM, and set `svga.present=FALSE` for the VM.
 So the default video adapter (Vmware SVGA Adapter) is disabled and leaving the Interl Adapter as the only one.

 # Requirement:
-- GCC 2.29 + (I compiled ffmpeg, intel QSV and all other dependencies in Ubuntu 20.04, and it is linked with GCC 2.29.
+- GCC 2.29 + (I compiled `ffmpeg`, `intel mediasdk`, `intel media driver` and all other dependencies in Ubuntu 20.04, and it is linked with GCC 2.29.
 So on some other platforms (Like Centos8 which is 2.28) it cannot run.
 - A recent Intel Video Adapter which supports iHD driver
 - root is strongly recommonded when testing, since all the tools needs to open device & call lower intel driver APIs

 # My environment (On Ubuntu 20.04 LTS):
 - `uname -a` : `Linux linux 5.4.0-74-generic #83-Ubuntu SMP Sat May 8 02:35:39 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux`
-- lspci | grep VGA: `0b:00.0 VGA compatible controller: Intel Corporation UHD Graphics 605 (rev 06)`
+- `lspci | grep VGA`: `0b:00.0 VGA compatible controller: Intel Corporation UHD Graphics 605 (rev 06)`

 # ffmpeg info: